-1. When taking Circuit Loss readings for a "Can't Hear" or "Can't be Heard" problem, you must use the 1KC (milliwatt) tone for the local CO these lines are working from.
-If the lines are from a CLEC or on portability, you must find the 1KC tone number located at the CO these lines originate from.
-Using any other 1KC number will give you incorrect circuit loss readings and be meaningless, since there is always an unknown amount of loss between COs.
+1. When taking Circuit Loss readings for a "Can't Hear" / "Can't be Heard" problem you must use the 1KC (milliwatt) tone for the local CO these lines are working from.
+If the lines are from a CLEC or on port ability, you must find the 1KC tone number located at the CO these lines originate from.
+Using another 1KC number will give you incorrect circuit loss readings and be meaningless.
+There is always an unknown amount of loss between COs.